mintaow/MA-Research/README.md

 If you use this repository for a scientific publication, it would be appreciated if you cited the Zenodo DOI ([to be updated](https://github.com/zenodo/zenodo/issues/1814)) or the following reference format:
 > Wei, Mintao, Changing Opinions Towards Cryptocurrency Under Rising Cost of Living, (2022), GitHub repository, https://github.com/macs30200-s22/replication-materials-mintaow/

+# Preliminary Findings

+## 1. Cost of Living
+  Despite temporary sliding down in the second half of certain years (e.g. 2014, 2015, 2018), the cost of living generally rises up steadily from a long-term perspective.

+## 2. Cryptocurrency Market Trend & Sentiment
+  The activeness of people participating in bitcoin related discussion on Twitter drastically climbed up after 2017, when the market prices rocket up since 2017.
+This might imply a strong correlation of social discussion and market prices, which needs to be controlled when studying the time serial effect of living cost.

+## 3. Relationship between Crypto Sentiments and Cost of Living
+  The time serial plots identify multiple time ranges when the month-over-month fluctuations of percentage of BTC favoring tweets and CPI are very similar to each other (e.g. 2015/04~2018/03).
+This initial finding suggests that the cost of living might be time serial correlated with the dynamics of positive opinions towards cryptocurrencies at a very short lag.

+  In addition, generally, people tend to engage more with bitcoin-favoring tweets from 2012 to 2019.
+When the cost of living climbs up at a higher speed, the average number of likes and retweets per bitcoin favoring tweet also spikes.
+However, further work needs to be done to exclude the confoundness effect from external bitcoin market movement and people's overall activeness in talking about bitcoins (not just those tweets endorsing cryptocurrencies).